Wednesday, May 6, 2026

 Sensitive production data, intellectual property, and supplier information are valuable targets.
 A breach can expose proprietary designs, disrupt production planning, or compromise partner relationships.
 Securing data pipelines and access controls is now part of protecting plant uptime.

 Manufacturers do not need to build complex security programs overnight.
-What matters most is focusing on controls that protect operations and reduce downtime risk.
+What matters most is focusing on controls that protect operations and reduce the risk of downtime.

 Separating business systems from plant systems limits the spread of attacks and helps contain incidents before they reach production environments.